RohitPrakashMhatre/Nifty_Strategy_Backtesting/README.md

 -Data Retrieval Code: Included in the notebook for reproducibility.

 📊 RESULTS AND INSIGHTS:
-- Identify the Inverse Correlation between Nifty Index and USD returns.
+- Identified the inverse correlation between the Nifty Index and USD returns.
-- Capturing simple returns VS Normalize returns.
+- Compared simple returns vs. normalized returns.
-- Finding the best Window size which give [Highest win rate,maximum annualized returns, best Stop_loss].
+- Determined the optimal window size for maximum win rate, annualized returns, and best stop-loss.
-- Summarizing the statistics of strategy.
+- Summarized key statistics of the strategy.

 ⚡STRATEGY DETAILS:
-- Calculate the returns of both Nifty and USD.
+- Calculated returns for both Nifty and USD.
-- Using returns calculate rolling normalize returns of both (Rolling mean / Rolling STD).
+- Computed rolling normalized returns (using rolling mean & rolling standard deviation).
-- Compare the normalize returns of both Nifty and USD.
+- Compared normalized returns of Nifty and USD.
+-
 🛠️LIBRARIES USED:
--pandas – Data manipulation
+- pandas – Data manipulation
--matplotlib & seaborn – Data visualization
+- matplotlib & seaborn – Data visualization
--yfinance – Fetching market dat
+- yfinance – Fetching market data
--vectorbt – Quantitative finance and backtesting
+- vectorbt – Quantitative finance and backtesting

 🚀HOW TO RUN THE NOTEBOOK:
 - git clone https://github.com/RohitPrakashMhatre/Nifty_Strategy_Backtesting.git